wildwinter/dink/README.md

 ## The Basics
 The `DinkCompiler` will take in an Ink file (for example, `myproject.ink`) and its includes, process it, and the results are the following:
-* Any lines of text in the source Ink file that don't have a unique identifier of the form `#id:xxx` tags will have been added.
-(Resulting in an updated `myproject.ink`.)
+* **Updated Source File (`myproject.ink`)**: Any lines of text in the source Ink file that don't have a unique identifier of the form `#id:xxx` tags will have been added.
-* The Ink file will have been compiled to JSON as Ink usually does.
-(Resulting in `myproject.json`.)
+* **Compiled Ink File (`myproject.json`)**: The Ink file compiled to JSON using `inklecate`, as Ink usually does.
-* Any sections of the Ink that follow the **[Dink format](#the-dink-spec)** will have been scanned, and the resulting Dink structures including comments are output to JSON.
-(Resulting in `myproject-dink.json`.)
-* If a `characters.json` is present in the same folder as the main ink file, every parsed dialogue line will be checked to make sure it uses one of those characters.
-* Text strings are exported (after adjusting for Dink) to JSON in a form that can be easily interpreted.
-Includes line text, comments, and if it's a voice line will include the speaker and any performance direction.
-(Resulting in `myproject-strings.json`.)
-They are also exported to an Excel file.
-(Resulting in `myproject-strings.xslx`)
-* Voice lines parsed by Dink are exported to an Excel file containing voice-specific coments and tags.
-(Resulting in `myproject-voice.xslx`.)
-Any tags with `#a:` on the front (a for audio) will be sent to the voice line document.
+* **Dink Structure File (`myproject-dink-structure.json`)**: A JSON structure containing all the Dink scenes and their snippets and beats, and useful information such as tags, lines, comments and so on.
+This is most likely to be useful in your edit pipeline for updating items in your editor based on Dink scripts - for example, creating placeholder scene layouts.
+* **Dink Runtime File (`myproject-dink-min.json`)**: A JSON structure containing one entry for each LineID, with the runtime data you'll need for each line that you won't get from Ink e.g. the character speaking etc.
+* **Strings File for Localisation (`myproject-strings.xslx`)**: An Excel file containing an entry for every string in Ink that needs localisation.
+When they are Dink lines, will include helpful data such as comments, the character speaking.
+* **Strings Runtime File (`myproject-strings-min.json`)**: A JSON file containing an entry for every string in Ink, along with the string used in the original script.
+This is probably your master language file for runtime - you'll want to create copies of it for your localisation.
+When you display an Ink or Dink line you'll want to use the string data in here rather than in Ink itself.
+* **Voice Script File for Recording (`myproject-voice.xslx`)**: An Excel file containing an entry for every line of dialogue that needs to be recorded, along with helpful comments and direction, and if you have provided a `characters.json` file, the Actor associated with the character.

 ## Source Code
 The source can be found on [Github](https://github.com/wildwinter/dink), and is available under the MIT license.